Clean Water

 With no plumbing in the rural villages, getting clean drinking water is a big problem.
 In 2012, we launched our Clean Water program so families can have safe, pure water to drink.
 We distributed water filters to over 1,300 families.

-Most families get water from wells and large barrels used for collecting rainwater during the rainy season.
+Most families get water from wells and rainwater collected during the rainy season.
 The well water is contaminated with bacteria, which causes dysentery.
 Often children go to school sick or miss school altogether.

 The ceramic clean water filters, developed by International Development Enterprises, a non-profit organization, are safe and effective.
 The filters, made in Cambodia, are thoroughly tested to ensure that they produce safe drinking water that meets World Health Organization standards.

-The easy-to-use ceramic filters cost only $14 each and produce safe drinking water for a family of eight and come with a lifetime guarantee.
-At that price, no one should have to suffer from dysentery or other diseases from contaminated drinking water.
+The easy-to-use ceramic filters produce safe drinking water for a family of eight and come with a lifetime guarantee.
+With a filter, no one has to suffer from dysentery or other diseases from contaminated drinking water.